Notebook / Backend / 003

 }

-If you are already using Apache Commons Lang (commons-lang3), ExceptionUtils.getRootCause handles edge cases like cycles in the cause chain and offers additional utilities:
+When Apache Commons Lang (commons-lang3) is already on the classpath, ExceptionUtils.getRootCause handles edge cases like cycles in the cause chain and offers some extra utilities:

 // Maven: org.apache.commons:commons-lang3:3.14.0